itry-two/itry-two/README.md

 - 👋 Hi, I’m @itry-two
-- 👀 I’m interested in learning
+- 👀 I’m interested in building products that blurr the lines between trading and gaming
-- 🌱 I’m currently learning how to set up the stack
+- 🌱 I’m currently learning how things work.
-- 💞️ I’m looking to collaborate on finding a teacher
+- 💞️ I’m looking to collaborate on trading tech.
-- 📫 How to reach me on my profile links
+- 📫 You can reach me on here
-- 😄 Pronouns: ...
 - ⚡ Fun fact: I love this stuff

 <!---